 The Group has adopted a wide range of policies that straddle the five pillars to ensure that staff and management are aware of their responsibilities towards our customers and comply with all regulatory requirements.
-Some of the key policies are set out below and in the Non-Financial Statement on pages 26 and 27.
+Some of the key policies are set out below and in the Non-Financial Statement on page 21.